sujiips/Restoration_PVA/readme.md

-# This model can be applied in studies of tree species with different characteristics, from tropical and temperate forests, to assess population persistence in restoration sites.
+# Simulation model
-#
+This model can be applied in studies of tree species with different characteristics, from tropical and temperate forests, to assess population persistence in restoration sites.

 ## author
 Patricia Sanae Sujii